trokster/xcayp/README.md

 Xcayp
 =====

 Have you ever dreamed of escaping from your PC and code from any internet enabled device?
 Xcap allow this and much more.
-In fact we do not yet fully understand potential of this technology but we know it is a stepping stone in a new teritorry.
+In fact we do not yet fully understand the potential of this technology but we know it is a stepping stone in a new teritorry.

 Xcayp is a modular online interface of which the code is stored in an web oriented database with advanced synchronisation capabilities.
 For the time being the interface is limited, it is composed of: